 - Escape and Evasion History: http://www.histomil.com/viewtopic.php?f=95&t=11898

-- Le Réseau Comète: http://www.evasioncomete.org/ .
+- Le Réseau Comète: www.evasioncomete.be.
 This website is maintained by Philippe Connart, Michel Dricot, Edouard Reniére, and Victor Schutters.
-A master list of airmen helped by the Comet Line is at http://www.evasioncomete.org/aListe.html and French-language summaries of each man’s experiences are at: http://www.evasioncomete.org/aFichesChoix.html.
-Another useful feature of this website is its chronological list of the airmen’s crossings of the Pyrenees at http://www.evasioncomete.org/aFichesChrono.html.
+A master list of airmen helped by the Comet Line is provided at https://www.evasioncomete.be/aFichesChoix.html .
+Click on an airman’s name to view a French-language summary of his experiences.
+Another useful feature of this website is its chronological list of the airmen’s crossings of the Pyrenees at https://www.evasioncomete.be/aFichesChrono.html.
 It can be quite useful to know the names and stories of other airmen who shared experiences with the one you are researching.

 - Les Amis de Reseau Comète (Comète au Pays Basque): http://cometepaysbasque.blogspot.fr/.
 Multilingual website.
 Good interactive maps.